oracle/terraform-provider-oci/website/docs/d/core_security_lists.html.markdown

 This data source provides the list of Security Lists in Oracle Cloud Infrastructure Core service.

 Lists the security lists in the specified VCN and compartment.
-If Vcn ID is not provided, then it will list all of the security lists in all the VCNs that are in the specified compartment.

 ## Example Usage